Virtual Full Duplex Wireless Broadcasting via Compressed Sensing: The System Model

 \subsection{Propagation Model and Neighborhood}

-It is assumed that the large-scale signal attenuation over distance follows power law with some path-loss exponent $\alpha>2$, and the small-scale fading of a link is modeled by a Rayleigh random variable with mean equal to $1$.
-There are different ways to define the neighborhood of a node.
-For concreteness, we say that nodes $X_i$ and $X_j$ are neighbors of each other if the channel gain between them is no less than a certain threshold, denoted by $\theta$.
+The large-scale signal attenuation over distance is assumed to follow the power law with some path-loss exponent $\alpha>2$.
+The small-scale fading of a link is modeled by an \DG{independent} Rayleigh random variable with mean equal to $1$.
+The neighborhood of a node can be defined in many different ways.
+For concreteness, we say that nodes $Z_i$ and $Z_j$ are neighbors of each other if the channel gain between them exceeds a certain threshold, $\theta$.
 Link reciprocity is regarded as given.

-For any pair of nodes $X_i,X_j\in\Phi$, let $R_{ij}=|X_i-X_j|$ and $G_{ij}$ denote the distance and the small-fading gain between them in a given frame, respectively.
-Then the channel gain from $X_j$ to $X_i$ is $G_{ij}R_{ij}^{-\alpha}$.
+For any pair of nodes $Z_i,Z_j\in\Phi$, let $R_{ij}=|Z_i-Z_j|$ denote the distance and and $G_{ij}$ the small-scale fading gain between them in a given frame, respectively.
+Then the channel gain between $Z_j$ and $Z_i$ is $G_{ij}R_{ij}^{-\alpha}$.
 The neighborhood of a node depends on the instantaneous fading gains.
-Specifically, we denote the set of neighbors of node $X_i$ as
+Specifically, we denote the set of neighbors of node $Z_i$ as

 The channel coefficient $U_{ij}$ should satisfy $|U_{ij}|^2=G_{ij}R^{-\alpha}_{ij}$, where its phase is assumed to be uniformly distributed on $[0,2\pi)$ independent of everything else.
-Assuming the Poisson point process network model introduced in Section~\ref{sec:network}, the distribution of the amplitude of channel coefficient $U_{0i}$ in~\eqref{eq:PhyModel} for an arbitrary neighbor $X_i\in \mathcal{N}(X_0)$ is derived in the following.
+Assuming the Poisson point process network model introduced in Section~\ref{sec:network}, the distribution of the amplitude of coefficient $U_{0i}$ in~\eqref{eq:PhyModel} for an arbitrary neighbor $Z_i\in \mathcal{N}(Z_0)$ is derived in the following.

 Without loss of generality, we drop the indices $0$ and $i$, and use $R$ and $G$ to denote the distance and the fading gain, respectively.
 Since the two nodes are assumed to be neighbors, $G$ and $R$ satisfy $GR^{-\alpha}\geq\theta$, i.e., $R\leq\left(G/\theta\right)^{1/\alpha}$.
-Under the assumption that all nodes form a p.p.p., for given $G$, this arbitrary neighbor $X_i$ is uniformly distributed in a disc centered at node $X_0$ with radius $\left(G/\theta\right)^{1/\alpha}$.
+Under the assumption that all nodes form a p.p.p., for given $G$, this arbitrary neighbor $Z_i$ is uniformly distributed in a disc centered at node $Z_0$ with radius $\left(G/\theta\right)^{1/\alpha}$.
 Therefore, the conditional distribution of $R$ given $G$ can be expressed as